 Agmatine Sulfate Quality

-Again, having an ingredient manufactured in China is fine as long as it’s tested by a lab in the US.
+Having an ingredient manufactured in China is standard.
+But ensure that it’s tested by a lab in the US.

 Why HPLC testing?

 HPLC (high-performance liquid chromatography) tests for the percentage of an analyte (in this case agmatine sulfate) found in a sample.